quentintaranpino/nostrcheck-server/readme.md

 http://localhost:3000/api/v1/

-A redirection via reverse proxy with a server such as apache or nginx must be performed.
+Several redirections via reverse proxy with a server such as apache or nginx must be performed.

 Example for nostr.json requests with nginx server: